sconjoint: Structural Deep Learning for Conjoint Experiments

 The key advance over the standard AMCE framework (Hainmueller, Hopkins, and Yamamoto 2014) is that \(\hat{\boldsymbol\beta}(\mathbf Z_i)\) gives the joint distribution of preferences across attributes for each respondent, enabling structural quantities — marginal rates of substitution, counterfactual choice probabilities, preference polarization, willingness to pay — that require the full preference vector rather than one-attribute-at-a-time marginal effects.

 This book is the primary user documentation for the package.
-It walks from installation through four complete worked examples, a simulation sanity check, and visualization options.
+It walks from installation through four complete worked examples, a simulation sanity check, a reference catalog of the structural estimands, and visualization options.

 Item